tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 // {next} is a function applied to each element of the stream
 // {error} is a function applied in case of error (only really applicable for communications)
 // {complete} is a function applied on completion of the stream (e.g. cleanup)
-// @return {Subscription} returns an object whose "unsubscribe" method may be called to cleanup
+// @return {Subscription} returns an object whose “unsubscribe” method may be called to cleanup
 //              e.g. unsubscribe could be called to cancel an ongoing Observable subscribe(next?: (value: T) => void, error?: (error: any) => void, complete?: () => void): Subscription;
 ```